Do You Know the Real Pad Thai?

-There is so much Westernized pad thai out there, few people actually know what real pad thai tastes like!
-Well, take it from a Thai person (me), it’s supposed to taste like this recipe 🙂 Yes, there are many variations of pad thai out there, so of course this isn’t the only way to do it, but if you want to get to know the basic, original, classic flavour, this is the one.
+In North America, every Thai restaurant has Pad Thai, and most people think they know what it is.
+But the truth is that there is so much Westernized Pad Thai out there that I bet few people actually know what real Pad Thai, like ones we have in Thailand, actually tastes like!
+Well, take it from a Thai person (me), it's supposed to taste like this recipe.
+Yes, there are many variations of pad thai out there in Thailand, so of course this isn't the only way to do it, but if you want to get to know the basic, original, classic flavour, this is the one.

 - 35 grams palm sugar, finely chopped (about 3 tightly packed tablespoons)